Par4All/par4all/examples/P4A/Hyantes/README.txt

 For the OpenCL parallel execution on nVidia GPU:

-  make opencl : parallelize the code to OpenCL sources: the host program source hyantes-static-99.p4a.c and the kernel program source p4a_wrapper_run.cl

-  make run_opencl : build first if needed, then run the OpenCL parallel program

-    To compile for nVidia GPU, you need CUDA environment installed.

   make display_opencl : build first if needed, run if needed, then display the output of the OpenCL parallel version with gnuplot

 For a full demo:

   make demo : to chain make display_seq, display_openmp, display_cuda,
   		display_accel-openmp, display_opencl

 To run this example on GPU that does not support double precision, you